Generic selectors

-The other being Milan through AC Milan (1963, 1068, 1989.
+The other being Milan with AC Milan (1963, 1068, 1989.
 1990, 1994, 2003, 2007) and Inter Milan (1964, 1965, 2010).

 The question of how many football clubs are in Manchester is a subject of debate, as the city's borders have been disputed for many years.
+The answer to that question often depends on which geographic area one considers part of Manchester.

 In this post, we are focusing on the Greater Manchester area, which is home to several clubs with amazing histories.
-From the Non-League to the Football League, we have delved deeper to help you discover more.
+From Non-League to the Football League, we have delved deeper to help you discover more.
 To begin with, there are a total of eight Football League clubs in Greater Manchester, as well as several others in the lower divisions.

 Premier League football clubs in Manchester

-Manchester City (The Cityzens)
+Manchester City

-Founded in 1880 as St Marks, the club changed its name to Manchester City in 1894 and won its first FA Cup in 1904 before a renewed period of success in the 1930s and 1960s.
+Founded in 1880 as St Mark's, the club changed its name to Manchester City in 1894 and won its first FA Cup in 1904 before a renewed period of success in the 1930s and 1960s.

-City's 2010s-present dominance has catapulted them to global fame and whilst they have a long way to go to catch up to their local rivals' trophy haul, they have won more than their fair share, with nine top-flight league titles, seven FA cups and one European Cup.
+City's 2010s-present dominance has catapulted them to global fame, and whilst they have a long way to go to catch up to their local rivals' trophy haul, they have won more than their fair share, with nine top-flight league titles, seven FA cups and one European Cup.

-City's success is especially attributed to the tactical prowess of manager Pep Guardiola, financial muscle and the talent that has graced the Etihad in recent years.
+City's success is largely attributed to the tactical prowess of manager Pep Guardiola, financial muscle and the talent that has graced the Etihad in recent years.
 Pep joined the Cityzens in July 2016 and has remained a dominant force in the English Premier League.

 The club used to play at Maine Road but moved to their current home, the Etihad Stadium, in 2003.
-Known as ‘The Cityzens', they compete in the Manchester Derby with Manchester United.
+They are currently expanding the North Stand of the stadium to boost the overall capacity of their home to more than 60,000.

 EFL Championship football clubs from Greater Manchester